speakeasy-sdks/terraform-provider-openai/docs/data-sources/completion.md

 - `model` (String) must be one of [text-davinci-003, text-davinci-002, text-davinci-001, code-davinci-002, text-curie-001, text-babbage-001, text-ada-001]
 ID of the model to use.
 You can use the [List models](/docs/api-reference/models/list) API to see all of your available models, or see our [Model overview](/docs/models/overview) for descriptions of them.
-- `prompt` (Attributes) The prompt(s) to generate completions for, encoded as a string, array of strings, array of tokens, or array of token arrays.
+- `prompt` (String) The prompt(s) to generate completions for, encoded as a string, array of strings, array of tokens, or array of token arrays.

-Note that <|endoftext|> is the document separator that the model sees during training, so if a prompt is not specified the model will generate as if from the beginning of a new document. (see [below for nested schema](#nestedatt--prompt))
+Note that <|endoftext|> is the document separator that the model sees during training, so if a prompt is not specified the model will generate as if from the beginning of a new document.

 ### Optional